2020PB/police-brutality/reports/Oklahoma.md

 ## Oklahoma City

-### Police fire projectile directly at the chest of someone standing with hands up  | May 30th
+### Person with hands up struck in chest by projectile | May 30th

-Police fire projectile directly at the chest of someone who is standing with hands up.
-You can see other projectiles being fired straight at other protestors.
+Person standing with hands up struck in chest by projectile; a second projectile is fired shortly after person is struck by the first.

 id: ok-oklahomacity-1